- WMS and database connectivity

 Eventually, it jump-started a larger community effort and the name was eventually chosen to be “OpenJUMP”.

 Although JUMP GIS was primarily used as a conflation software package.
 Over time, it’s grown into much more.

 For example, OpenJUMP offers vector editing and raster viewing support.
 It has database connectivity in a wide range of GIS formats.

-Raster support is at a bare minimal.
+Raster support is at a bare minimum.
 The map viewer can import rasters for viewing.
 But there aren’t a lot of supporting tools.

 You can create primitive maps in OpenJUMP.
-But it has limited support for symbology, labelling and annotation.
+But it has limited support for symbology, labeling, and annotation.

 OpenJUMP GIS has 15 or so plugins.
 Each one helps you extend the functionalities from a basic installation.
 For example, plugins include: